esl/MongooseIM/doc/advanced-configuration/HTTP-authentication-module.md

 ### Configuration options

 `ejabberd_auth_http` requires some parameters to function properly.
-The following options can be set in `auth_opts` tuple in `rel/files/ejabberd.cfg`:
+The following options can be set in the `auth_opts` tuple in `rel/files/ejabberd.cfg`:

 * `host` (mandatory, `string`) - consists of protocol, hostname (or IP) and port (optional).
 Examples:
     * `{host, "http://localhost:12000"}`